Mount Pearl collects over $10,000 and four tons of food for local food banks through fundraiser - NTV

 Mount Pearl collects over $10,000 and four tons of food for local food banks through fundraiser

-The City of Mount Pearl will present a cheque to local food banks on behalf of the thousands of residents who participated in the second annual Haunting of Powers Pond event.
-The donation of $10,810 will be officially presented during the next public council meeting on Nov.
+The City of Mount Pearl presented a cheque to local food banks on behalf of the thousands of residents who participated in the second annual Haunting of Powers Pond event.
+The donation of $10,810 was officially presented during the next public council meeting on Nov.
 18. This Halloween-themed spooktacular, held from October 17 to 28, attracted crowds from across the Avalon Peninsula and showcased the community’s enduring spirit of generosity.

 In total, the event collected four tons of food and raised $10,810 to support food security initiatives in the region.
 The funds will be evenly divided among three local food banks, each receiving just over $3,600 to help continue their vital work in the community: